cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 are encoded in the additional bytes of the appropriate size.
 (See
 {{half-precision}} for some information about 16-bit floating point.)

-## Optional Tagging of Items {#tags}
+## Tagging of Items {#tags}

-In CBOR, a data item can optionally be enclosed by a tag to give it additional semantics while retaining its structure.
-The tag is major type 6, and represents an unsigned integer as indicated by the tag's argument ({{encoding}}); the (sole) data item is carried as content data.
+In CBOR, a data item can be enclosed by a tag to give it additional semantics while retaining its structure.
+The tag is major type 6, and represents an unsigned integer as indicated by the tag's argument ({{encoding}}); the (sole) enclosed data item is carried as content data.
 If a tag requires structured data, this structure is encoded into the nested data item.
-The definition of a tag usually restricts what kinds of nested data item or items are valid for this tag.
+The definition of a tag number usually restricts what kinds of nested data item or items are valid for tags using this tag number.

-For example, assume that a byte string of length 12 is marked with a tag to indicate it is a positive bignum ({{bignums}}).
-This would be marked as 0b110_00010 (major type 6, additional information 2 for the tag) followed by 0b010_01100 (major type 2, additional information of 12 for the length) followed by the 12 bytes of the bignum.
+For example, assume that a byte string of length 12 is marked with a tag of number 2 to indicate it is a positive bignum ({{bignums}}).
+This would be marked as 0b110_00010 (major type 6, additional information 2 for the tag number) followed by 0b010_01100 (major type 2, additional information of 12 for the length) followed by the 12 bytes of the bignum.

-Decoders do not need to understand tags, and thus tags may be of little value in applications where the implementation creating a particular CBOR data item and the implementation decoding that stream know the semantic meaning of each item in the data flow.
+Decoders do not need to understand tags of every tag number, and tags may be of little value in applications where the implementation creating a particular CBOR data item and the implementation decoding that stream know the semantic meaning of each item in the data flow.
 Their primary